Frequently asked questions about admissions

 The master’s programmes are designed for students who only master English, such that all courses and electives can be completed without the student mastering Norwegian.

-No, we only accept applications registered and uploaded to our application portal “Søknadsweb”.
+We only accept applications registered and uploaded to our application portal “Søknadsweb”.

 I haven't taken all my exams yet, but I will recieve my diploma this summer.
 Can I apply?

-Yes, you can apply on the condition that you will send us your diploma by 1st July.
+You can apply on the condition that you will send us your diploma by 1st July.

 I’m on the waiting list, what happens now?